nelpats/DNGuard-InvalidMD/README.md

 # DNGuard-InvalidMD
-The easiest way to remove DNGuard Invalid-MD
+The easiest way to remove DNGuard Invalid-MD<br>Thanks [Hideaki](https://github.com/HideakiAtsuyo) for the help